factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/extend-projection-db-support.md

 ### General Structure

 Projection implementations are usually provided via an abstract class that is extended by the actual projections within your services.
-Apart from to your desired class hierarchy, projections need to implement the `FactStreamPositionAware`, `WriterTokenAware` and `Projection` interfaces and optionally also `Named`.
+Apart from your desired class hierarchy, projections need to implement the `FactStreamPositionAware`, `WriterTokenAware` and `Projection` interfaces and optionally also `Named`.

 Let's imagine you implement support for the XYZ data store.